Why Diversity is Valuable

 With all of this in mind, what does 'diversity in college' mean?

-Students who say that diversity in university is important to them are looking for institutions to provide a variety of curricular and non-curricular opportunities to learn from and learn with people of different ethnicities, races, ages, abilities, sexual identities, classes, and religions.
+Students who say that diversity in school is important to them are looking for institutions to provide a variety of curricular and non-curricular opportunities to learn from and learn with people of different ethnicities, races, ages, abilities, sexual identities, classes, and religions.

 Diversity can be encouraged by the university in several ways.
 First, institutions should be making an effort to hire a varied faculty to nurture students.
 But the school should also be doing the best they can to promote substantial interactions between people from different backgrounds.
 This prevents faculty and students from self-segregating and encourages positive connections.